Indice

 Questa raccolta nasce dal desiderio profondo di custodire e rilanciare le leggende di Leuca, raccolte con amore e rigore da Padre Corrado, testimone attento della memoria popolare.
 La scelta di Totò Vallo, Toni De Veglia e Leucaweb di rivisitarle e tradurle in forma di fumetto non è solo estetica: è un atto pedagogico e poetico.
 Il linguaggio visivo, diretto e coinvolgente, permette alle nuove generazioni di avvicinarsi a questi racconti con curiosità, emozione e senso di appartenenza.

-Accanto alle leggende, questa opera accoglie anche la preziosa raccolta “Leuca Navi – Storie e Racconti”, che conserva episodi fondamentali della memoria marinara del territorio: la tragedia del Pietro Micca, l’incagliamento della Monastir, la nascita del Faro di Leuca, e tante piccole storie di paese che raccontano la vita quotidiana, le paure, il coraggio e la tenacia di una comunità affacciata sul confine dei due mari.
+Accanto alle leggende, questa opera accoglie anche la preziosa raccolta “Leuca Navi – Storie e Racconti”, che conserva episodi fondamentali della memoria marinara del territorio: la tragedia del Pietro Micca, l’incagliamento della Monastir, la nascita del Faro di Leuca, l'ultimo viaggio del Léon Gambetta, e tante piccole storie di paese che raccontano la vita quotidiana, le paure, il coraggio e la tenacia di una comunità affacciata sul confine dei due mari.
 Sono pagine che intrecciano mito e realtà, dolore e speranza, e che restituiscono la voce di un popolo che ha sempre dialogato con il mare.

 Ogni immagine è stata pensata per mantenere l’identità del paese, rispettando i suoi simboli, i suoi paesaggi, le sue paure e i suoi sogni.
 Le figure scolpite nel promontorio, le grotte, le onde, i volti — tutto parla di una terra che non vuole dimenticare, ma trasformare il ricordo in futuro.